-The digital filter low-pass characteristic repeats at multiples of the modulator rate of $f{CLK}/2$.
-Figure 44 shows the response plotted out to 16MHz at the data rate of 125kSPS (Fixed-Channel mode).
-Notice how the responses near DC, 8MHz, and 16MHz are the same.
-The digital filter will attenuate high-frequency noise on the ADS1258 inputs up to the frequency where the response repeats.
-However, noise or frequency components present on the analog input where the response repeats will alias into the passband.
-For most applications, an anti-alias filter is recommended to remove the noise.
+The digital filter low-pass characteristic repeats at multiples of the modulator rate of $f{\rm CLK}/2$ .
+Figure 31 shows the response plotted out to 16MHz at the data rate of 125kSPS (Fixed-Channel mode).
+Notice how the responses near dc, 8MHz, and 16MHz are the same.
+The digital filter attenuates high-frequency noise on the ADS1158 inputs up to the frequency where the response repeats.
+However, noise or frequency components present on the analog input where the response repeats alias into the passband.
+For most applications, an anti-alias filter is recommended to remove this noise.
 A simple first-order input filter with a pole at 200kHz provides -34dB rejection at the first image frequency.

-Figure 44.
+Figure 31.
 Frequency Response Out to 16MHz

-Referring to Figure 42 and Figure 43, frequencies present on the analog input above the Nyquist rate (sample rate/2) are first attenuated by the digital filter and then will alias into the passband.
+Referring to Figure 29 and Figure 30, frequencies present on the analog input above the Nyquist rate (sample rate/2) are first attenuated by the digital filter and then aliased into the passband.